Jeff-Bouchard/gravity-node-data-extractor/docs/manual.md

 ## Introduction

-This manual provides steps that will help you to build your own extractor tied to specific endpoint.
-Our example shows the usage of Binance price extractor.
-The data bridge is HTTP.
+This manual provides steps that will help you to build your own extractor tied to a specific endpoint.
+The example described in this manual uses a Binance price extractor.
+The data bridge used is HTTP.

 ## Initialization

-Firstly, clone the repo and start building swagger meta data by calling:
+First, clone the repo and build Swagger meta data:

 >  bash ./bootstrap.sh

-After that, enter info about your extractor, it will be visible in Swagger UI spec.
+Enter info about your extractor.
+It will be visible in the Swagger UI spec.

 > Enter extractor host: explorer.gravityhub.org
 > Enter contact website: gravityhub.org
 > Enter contact email: oracles@gravityhub.org

-This command will add swagger metadata to your extractor.
+This command will add Swagger metadata to your extractor.

 ## First overview

-Here is the file directory.
+The file directory is described below.

 ![Things to override](https://i.imgur.com/YnJuPpf.png)

-1. Controller - where data transition takes place
+1. Controller - implements data transition
-2. Docs - a place for docs
+2. Docs - a directory for documentation
 3. Model - model definitions, both internal and public
 4. Router - entities responsible for routing

 ---

-Let's take a look at main.go file.
-We are interested in ***init*** and ***main*** functions:
+Let us take a look at the main.go file, specifically at the ***init*** and ***main*** functions:

-Init function takes care of CLI parameters that can be crucial according to your extractor type.
+Init function takes care of CLI parameters that can be crucial depending on the type of extractor that you are implementing.

 ![Init fn](https://i.imgur.com/ZClHaOE.png)

 For example:

-1. Almost *any* price extractor *will mostly* handle pair name parameter from CLI, it's convenient, we can run multiple extractors for different price pairs, just by handling the params. (pair param)
+1. Almost *any* price extractor *will* process the pair name parameter from the CLI.
+Multiple extractors can be run for different price pairs, just by handling the params. (pair param)
-2. We can combine multiple extractors in one repo.
-It gives us an ability to choose implementation ***at runtime***, just by passing extractor type. (type param)
+2. Multiple extractors can be combined in one repo.
+It gives an ability to choose an implementation ***at runtime***, just by passing an extractor type. (type param)
-3. It goes without saying, providing appropriate extractor tag is crucial. (tag param)
+3. It is also necessary to provide an appropriate extractor tag. (tag param)

 ---

-Here we can see that main.go file creates concrete data transport controller instance (*ResponseController*).
+The main.go file creates a concrete data transport controller instance (*ResponseController*).

-Business logic of transported data is incapsulated in *ResponseController*.
+The business logic of transported data is incapsulated in the *ResponseController*.

 ![Main fn](https://i.imgur.com/yRaJPgg.png)

-"r" is router singleton, it provides reference to routes.
-In this example - for HTTP routes.
+"r" is a router singleton that provides reference orr routes, in this example for HTTP routes.

 ---

-We mentioned extractor switching ***at runtime*** just above.
-In order to achieve such a goal we need some kind of enumerator. [enum.go](models/enum.go)
+The extractor switching ***at runtime*** was mentioned above.
+In order to achieve such a goal, an enumerator is needed. [enum.go](models/enum.go)

 ![Extractor enumerator](https://i.imgur.com/Kl3BjS6.png)